galaban/partroxis/README.md

 Commands available:
 * partroxis help           -- this help screen
-* partroxis guide          -- Enable the maze guides
+* partroxis guide          -- Enable/Disable the maze guides
 * partroxis return         -- return to the last explored room in the maze
-* partroxis reset          -- reset the internal cache.
+* partroxis reset          -- reset the internal cache
+* partroxis off            -- A blank "off" button

 ## To install
 1. Download the raw file from github: